How to Free Up Space on Windows

 How to Clean Up Your Windows Desktop

 You can also try to save as much of the content to OneDrive.
-This frees up your computer and ensures its performance.
+This action frees up your computer and ensures its performance.

 How to Free Up Space on a Windows Laptop